 For update response due by July 1, 2027, estimated feasible water loss reduction, projected to 2035

-Each urban retail water supplier, except those meeting the criteria in section 982, subdivision (d), shall annually submit atheir registry of breaks, repairs, and estimated water losses to the State Water Board every three years.
+Each urban retail water supplier, except those meeting the criteria in section 982, subdivision (d), shall annually submit atheir registry of breaks, repairs, and estimated water losses to the Board every three years.

 The registry shall contain the latest three years of data, beginning with data for 20232025, 2026, and 2027 due by January 1, 2029.

-The registry shall be submitted on a spreadsheet readable by the Board that contains at a minimum the following data: brake identifier (e.g., name, number, cross street), date and time the break was found, date and time the break was repaired, estimated duration of the break, and estimated water volume lost through the break.
+The registry shall be submitted on a spreadsheet readable by the Board that contains at a minimum the following data: break identifier (for example, name, number, cross street), date and time the break was found, date and time the break was repaired, estimated duration of the break, and estimated water volume lost through the break.
 The Board will make a template available on its website.

 The deadline for this submission is identical to the water audit submission deadline for the thirdsame year’s audit, as described in Water Code section 10608.34, subdivision (b).